jacques172/house_price_prediction/README.md

 - Dealt with missing data
 - Trained the model using the LGBM regressor framework based on trees
-- Developed a website using Django that calls the model api to predict a house price based on the values of its features other technologies used: Numpy, Pandas, sklearn
+- Developed a website using Django that calls the model api to predict a house price based on the values of its features

+Other technologies used: Numpy, Pandas, sklearn